ai-mindset/ai-mindset.github.io/_posts/2024-12-05-TIL-llm-eval-critique-shadowing.md

 Husain's most striking observation is that the process of developing evaluation systems often provides more value than the resulting automated judges.
 The systematic collection of expert feedback reveals product insights, user needs, and failure modes that might otherwise remain hidden.
 This understanding drives improvements in the core system, not just its evaluation.

 ## Conclusion
-The Critique Shadowing methodology succeeds by prioritizing expert knowledge and systematic data collection over premature automation.
+The Critique Shadowing methodology succeeds by prioritising expert knowledge and systematic data collection over premature automation.
 For teams building LLM applications, this approach offers a clear path to reliable evaluation systems while simultaneously deepening their understanding of their product and users.
 LLM evaluation is an active area of interest and research both in academia and industry.
 Here is a short list of resources to look into:
 - [IBM LLM Evaluation](https://www.ibm.com/think/topics/llm-evaluation)
 - [Mistral AI - Evaluation](https://docs.mistral.ai/guides/evaluation/)